 How Much Will My Refinishing Cost?

-If you start asking around, you’ll find that wood floor refinishing runs from between $3–$8 per square foot.
+If you start asking around, you’ll find that wood floor refinishing runs from between $6–$10 per square foot.
 This is a wide range, and we’ll get into exactly what will land you on one side of it or the other.
-Typically, the entire refinishing process will run you from $1000 to $2500.
+Typically, the entire refinishing process will run you from $2000 to $3000 and up depending on the size.

 The cost for refinishing hardwood includes the skilled labour of a flooring contractor, the rental of specialized sanding tools, sandpaper, and new polyurethane varnish to be applied to your floors.
 It’s a good idea to check in with your contractor to make sure of exactly what they’re doing, and that any other chores such as moving furniture are included in the process.